 Libya declares emergency as Storm Daniel kills 150

-At least 150 people have died after a powerful storm caused severe flooding in eastern Libya, an official has said.
+At least 150 people are known to have have died after a powerful storm caused severe flooding in Libya.

+However, the leader of the east Libya government, which is not recognised internationally, said deaths "exceed 2,000".

-Storm Daniel made landfall in the North African nation over the weekend, prompting authorities to declare a state of extreme emergency.
-Last week, it killed a dozen people in Europe.
+Storm Daniel made landfall in the North African nation on Sunday, prompting authorities to declare a state of extreme emergency.

 Seven Libyan army personnel have gone missing during ongoing rescue efforts.